pyscript/docs/docs/user-guide/events.md

 ## Custom Pythonic events

-The `Event` class lets you create custom events within your Python code.
+The `pyscript.Event` class lets you create custom events within your Python code.
 This is useful for decoupling parts of your application or creating your own event-driven architecture.